Skip to main content

 Target 85%+ agreement for production use.
 Re-validate quarterly as models update.

-Yes, but with additional setup.
+Yes, but with extra setup.
 For specialized domains:

 1. Provide domain-specific glossaries in prompts